-Millions of Canadians struggle with a disability that impacts their ability to work and perform daily functions.
-Whether you have a physical ailment or an “invisible illness,” there is short- and long-term disability insurance available to which you’re entitled.
-Unfortunately, many British Columbians who have an established and valid disability are denied disability insurance coverage.
-You can appeal the denial, but you have a limited time to do so, which is why having an experienced lawyer to guide you through your claim for “non-payment of benefits” is a critical step.
+Millions of Canadians struggle with a disability that impacts their ability to work and perform everyday functions.
+Whether you have a natural physical condition, physical ailment caused by an injury, or an “invisible illness,” you may be entitled to short- or long-term disability insurance benefits.
+Unfortunately, many British Columbians with valid, recognized disabilities are denied the coverage they deserve.
+If you were wrongfully denied, it’s essential to know that you have the ability to appeal the decision and apply for disability reconsideration.
+However, this time frame is limited, so having an experienced lawyer who can guide you through the process is invaluable.

-Why are Disability Insurance Claims Denied?
+Why Are Disability Insurance Claims Denied?

 What Can I Do to Strengthen My Disability Claim?

-Contact a Lawyer About Your Disability Insurance Claim for Free
+Contact a Lawyer About Your Disability Insurance Claim